Arkadi Monastery, Rethymnon

 Arkadi Monastery Rethymno, Crete

+The Turks looted buildings and churches, which were later converted into mosques.
 The destructive rage of the conquerors didn’t stop there, targeting roads, houses, and local businesses.

 Back church in Arkadi Monastery